710breadman/Sifter/README.md

 Sifter can save selections as presets.

-User Presets
+- User Presets

-Use these for yourself on the same computer.
+  - Use these for yourself on the same computer.
 They may include full folder paths, selected games, systems, ratings, sizes, and export settings.

-Community Presets
+- Community Presets

-Use these when sharing a selection with someone else.

-Community presets try to avoid saving private user information, but lets people share curated lists.
+  - Use these when sharing a selection with someone else.
+Community presets avoid saving private user information, but lets you share curated lists.

 ## Important Safety Notes